About Robyn

 My goal is to honour the best in you while holistically making space for what it means to be a human on this weird, wonderful, messy, precious, sublime adventure we call life.
 My superpower is my empathy and my capacity to feel deeply for and with my clients.

 Together, we use embodied, moment-to-moment awareness to feel deeply into your here-and-now experience in order to offer clarity, healing, and peace.
-I use a framework that is intersectional, culturally responsive, and socially just.
-My work with clients is very much informed by Internal Family Systems (IFS).
+We meet and befriend the opposing forces inside you to help bring more harmony.

-I am mindful of the immense courage and vulnerability it takes to enlist the support of a helping professional and honour this by bringing my most authentic, present, and respectful self to each and every therapeutic interaction.
+I am mindful of the courage and vulnerability it takes to enlist the support of a helping professional and honour this by bringing my most authentic, present, and respectful self to each and every therapeutic interaction.

 I am very welcoming of feedback, and I work to demystify and make transparent the counselling process as much as possible.
-You will probably also notice that humour is an integral part of my toolkit!

 EXPERIENCE AND TRAINING

-I am also a trained provider of the Safe and Sound Protocol (SSP) and am approved for CVAP coverage.
+I am also approved for CVAP coverage.

 ON A PERSONAL NOTE

 My journey to counselling started in 2017 when I quit drinking alcohol.
 Through my healing, I became fascinated with all things to do with trauma, mental health, and recovery.
-I am a lifelong learner and my unquenchable curiosity for understanding myself and others is my north star.
-This is why I so adamantly believe in taking a non-hierarchical and egalitarian approach to counselling.
-You and I are fellow travellers on this life journey, and your expertise are deeply needed and valued.

 I grew up in rural Newfoundland, then lived for 7 years in Hamilton, Ontario.
 I moved to Victoria because I missed the ocean and natural beauty of Newfoundland - but not the weather!
-I live with my partner of eleven years and our absolute gem of a dog, Benny.
+I live with my partner of twelve years and our absolute gem of a dog, Benny.
 I am a nature lover, a pretty darn good cook, and I also have a diploma in textile arts.

 HOURS